You are here:

 - Prompts to help someone working with the pupil to support their behaviour

 - Space to provide a fuller picture of the pupil's personality and record recent behaviour incidents

 Our associate education expert Jeremy Bird helped us write this template.

 Suffolk County Council has published an example behaviour support plan.

-North Somerset Council has published a behaviour plan on its website, as part of its early years inclusion support resource pack for pupils with special educational needs (SEN) and disabilities.
+North Somerset Council has published a behaviour plan as part of its early years inclusion support resource pack for pupils with special educational needs (SEN) and disabilities.

-The plan, on page 55, includes sections to record information about:
+The plan includes sections to record information about: